proplot-dev/proplot/README.md

 ## How is this different from seaborn?
 There is already a great matplotlib wrapper called [seaborn](https://seaborn.pydata.org/).
 What makes this project different?

-While some of `proplot`'s tools were inspired by seaborn (in particular much of `colors.py` is drawn from seaborn's `palettes.py`), the goal for this project was quite different -- it is intended to simplify the task of **crafting publication-quality graphics, and no more**.
+While some of `proplot`'s tools were inspired by seaborn (in particular much of `colors.py` is drawn from seaborn's `palettes.py`), the goal for this project was quite different -- it is intended to simplify the task of crafting publication-quality graphics, and no more.

 Seaborn largely attempts to merge the tasks of data analysis and visualization, and many of its features require neatly tabulated data in a standard form.
 ProPlot contains no analysis tools -- it is expected that you analyze your data on your own time.
 Anyway, as an atmospheric scientist, the datasets I use usually do not lend themselves to fitting in a simple DataFrame -- so this seaborn feature was not particularly useful for me.
 For data analysis tools I use in my physical climatology research, check out my [ClimPy](https://github.com/lukelbd/climpy`) project (still in preliminary stages).